rmorsomme/Topic-Modeling-of-Liberal-Arts-Curriculum/Data_Prep_and_Analysis.md

 Stemming and stop word removal
 ------------------------------

 Lastly, we stem the terms and remove the stop words.
-We use the stemmer from the `hunspell` package to build the stemming function `stem_hunspell()` which, given a term, returns its stem.
+We use the stemmer `hunspell::hunspell_stem()` to build the stemming function `stem_hunspell()` which, given a term, returns its stem.
 We prefer the Hunspell stemmer over the usual Snowball stemmer because it offers a more precise stemming.

-> **Trick: dictionary-based approach.** Since the function `stem_hunspell()` is not vectorized, it takes a very long time to apply it to all all `340,000` terms of the data set.
-We therefore create a dictionary that gives the stem of the `8,500` distinct terms present in `d_description_tidy` and then join it with the original data set
+> **Trick: dictionary-based approach.** Since the function `stem_hunspell()` is not vectorized, it takes a very long time to apply it to the `340,000` terms of the data set.
+We therefore create a dictionary which gives the stem of the `8,500` distinct terms present in `d_description_tidy` and then join it with the original data set.

 ``` r
 #